mannghart/mini_proj_recipe_app/README.md

-# mini_proj_recipe_app
+# mini_project_online_shirts_shopping_web_application
-This is a recipe finder application which I built for my mini project in the university using flutter
+This is an online shopping web applicaion platform built with HTML, CSS and JavaScript.
+This app has a user friendly interface with awesome user experience.
+Read the report to find out more about this app.